microsoft/WhatTheHack/xxx-RockPaperScissorsBoom/Student/Challenge-04.md

 To complete this challenge successfully, you should be able to:

-- The game is playing at a continuous interval. (e.g. every 5 minutes)
+- Validate that the game is playing on a continuous interval. (e.g. every 5 minutes)

 ## Learning Resources